 The pulse repetition rate equals the number of times per second light is emitted.
 Research has indicated that there are effects specific to pulsing rate and so Omega Laser control units allow variation of pulsing rate from a selected set of appropriate options.
 Concise details of recommended pulsing frequencies are supplied with all Omega Laser Systems equipment.

-For latest information and dose guidance, existing Omega Laser Systems customers can access the Customer Area or contact us at email@example.com.
+For latest information and dose guidance, existing Omega Laser Systems customers can refer to their manual or contact us at email@example.com.